hubverse-org/hubDocs/docs/source/index.md

 ### Schema files for hub configuration

-To take advantage of the infrastructure designed by the Consortium, a repository must contain JSON configuration files in a [specific location and format](hub-metadata).
+To take advantage of the infrastructure designed by the Consortium, a hub must contain JSON configuration files in a [specific location and format](hub-metadata).
 The schemas that define the structure and formats of the configuration files live in their own [schemas repository](https://github.com/Infectious-Disease-Modeling-Hubs/schemas).
 The schemas are versioned, and every hub must point to a specific version of the schemas that they are using.

 ## Software for modeling hubs